top of page

 CLASSES

 In the spirit of generosity this class is offered freely.
-You will have the opportunity to offer dana (donation) at the class to support the teacher and help sustain future offerings.
+And as an important part of Buddhist practice, you will have the opportunity to offer dana (donation) to support the teacher and help sustain future offerings.

 “The critical element in meditation practice is beginning again.
 Everyone loses focus at times, everyone loses interest at times, and everyone gets distracted over and over again.
 What is essential, and also incredibly transforming, is realizing that we have the ability to begin again, without blaming or judging ourselves, without thinking we have failed, without losing heart, we can, and need to, constantly be beginning again.”